 What are competency-based interviews?

-They are therefore designed to predict your future behaviours based upon your past behaviours and experiences.
+These interviews are designed to predict your future behaviours based on your past behaviours and experiences.

-It’s best to prepare for these types of interview questions by demonstrating how your past experiences have allowed you to develop specific skills and attributes and how these skills and attributes could subsequently benefit the prospective employer.
+To prepare effectively, demonstrate how your past experiences have helped you develop specific skills and attributes — and how these could benefit your prospective employer.

 What are competencies?